YoussefE95/middle-earth-info/README.md

 ## lotr-api
 * *index.js* is a module which contains the functions for interacting with the one api using [superagent](https://www.npmjs.com/package/superagent)
-  * *searchFor* searches for all *type* (book, character, or movie) containing *phrase* in its name
+  * **searchFor** searches for all *type* (book, character, or movie) containing *phrase* in its name
-  * *getInfo* is used to search for a specific *type* (book, character, or movie) with *id*.
-Since the one api separates quotes from characters and chapters from books, this function also supports searching for all quotes associated to a specific character and all chapters belonging to a specific book
+  * **getInfo** is used to search for a specific *type* (book, character, or movie) with *id*.
+Since the one api separates quotes from characters and chapters from books, this function also pulls that data from the separate endpoints and combines them for convenience.
+Movies get all the respective data from one endpoint so no further work is required for that search.

 ## lotr-app
-* A cli app which uses lotr-api.
-This provides the user the ability to search for books, characters, and movies in the Lord of the Rings universe from the convenience of their terminal
+* A cli app which allows the user to search for books, characters, and movies pertaining to the Lord of the Rings universe from the convenience of their terminal
+* *app.js* uses lotr-api for performing searches and [inquirer](https://www.npmjs.com/package/inquirer) for displaying the initial search results in a scrollable list
+  * **_selectionPrompt** performs the initial search given *type* and *phrase*.
+If the search has results, a scrollable list is displayed and the user can select a specific result.
+This function returns the id of the selected result or 0 if there wasn't results to the initial search
+  * ***print** will organize and display the specific result
+  * **searchMiddleEarth** first calls **_selectionPrompt**.
+If there's a valid *id*, a specific search is done and then displayed with **print**
+* *cli.js* uses [yargs](https://www.npmjs.com/package/yargs) to parse the given arguments and to validate their types.
+It also prints information about what is expected, in terms of arguments, if the given argument is "help"

 ## How to use
 * Clone this repository: